timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp-02.md

 the availability of the RRDP and rsync content as described in section 5 and 6 of this document.

-Because RPs use cached data, short outages don't need to cause immediate issues if these organisations fix their repositories before objects expire and ensure that their Publication Server ([@!RFC8181]) is available when there is a need to update RPKI objects such as ROAs.
+RPs are expected to make use of cached data from a previous, successful fetch (Section 6 of @!RFC9286).
+Therefor, short outages on the server side don't need to be cause for immediate concern, provided the server operator restores access availability in a timely fashion (e.g. before objects expire).

 However, availability issues with such repositories are frequent and negatively impact RPs, and the greater the number of separate